 Paclitaxel (Taxol) is a unique anti-tumor agent derived from the bark of the Pacific Yew tree.
-It has a complex ditermpene with a taxane ring.
+The molecule consists of a complex diterpene with a taxane ring.
 It is a potent anti-neoplastic and anti-mitotic compound.

 Pacitaxel is sparingly soluble in ethanol, DMSO, and DMF.

 |Mechanism of Action||Paclitaxel has a unique mechanism of action.
 In vitro, it enhances tubulin polymerization to stablize microtubules againse cold- and calcium-induced depolymerization.
 It is unique among chemotherapeutic agents, polymerizing tubulin in the absence of cofactors.
 Paclitaxel prevents tumor growth by stabilizing microtubules during mitosis in the G2/M growth phase leading to cell death.|

 |Cancer Applications||Paclitaxel can be used to study effects on actively dividing tumor cells.|

 Fiser A et al (2006) Insights into the mechanism of microtubule stabilization by Taxol.
 PNAS 103(27): 10166-10173

 Horwitz SB (1994) Taxol (paclitaxel): Mechanisms of Action.
 Ann.
 Oncol 5 Suppl 6:S3-6 PMID 7865431